-33 Personnel Management (3) CSU
+33 Human Capital Management (3) CSU

-Consists of a critical examination of the principles, methods, and procedures related to the effective utilization of human resources in organizations.
-Includes the management of employment recruiting, testing, selection and placement; job evaluation; wage and salary administration; labor relations and communication; performance evaluation; promotion and transfer; accident prevention; labor law and legislation; benefits and services; discipline, motivation and morale.
+This course consists of a critical examination of the principles, methods, and procedures related to the effective utilization of human resources in organizations.
+Students analyze the management of employment recruiting, testing, selection and placement; job evaluation; wage and salary administration; labor relations and communication; performance evaluation; promotion and transfer; accident prevention; labor law and legislation; benefits and services; discipline, motivation and morale.